Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Open-source software adaptable to various projects.

-• Compatible with EU waste databases.
+• Compatible with various waste databases.

 Considerations: